 At customization time, you have the choice of selecting a 32-bit DDR XGMII PHY Interface or No Interface, which is a 64-bit SDR interface intended for internal connection.
-In either case, the core netlist is the same; only the example design changes, with the I/O registers and associated constraints targeting DDR or SDR operation, respectively.
+In either case, the core internals are the same; only the interface changes, with the I/O registers and associated constraints targeting DDR or SDR operation, respectively.